michelleconville/bakery-lane/README.md

 #### Footer
 *   This will contain both the contact information and the social media information for *Bakery Lane*.
 The social media websites will open in new tabs and be accessible to the visually impaired who may be using a screen reader, using aria labels.
 *   This will allow the user to follow *Bakery Lane* on various social media where they can get more up to date information that may not be displayed on the website.
 The contact information will allow the user to contact *Bakery Lane* directly.
+*   User stories covered: 1, 5, 8 and 9

 ![footer](assets/images/features/footer-desktop.JPG)